-SoftBank Group Corp.
-(SFTBY) CEO Masayoshi Son on Q4 2020 Results - Earnings Call Transcript

 Ryo Inoue

 Ryo Inoue from Asahi Newspaper.
 My question is, shareholders value you mentioned and Vision Fund was supposed to be a growth engine, but our performance was negative.
 So at this time do you think that Vision Fund is a failure?
-And what's your view on the future growth?
+And what's your view on future growth?

 Masayoshi Son

-While failure, I assume you want me to say failure, but remember we invested in ¥8.8 and that cumulative loss was ¥100 billion.
+While failure, I assume you want me to say failure, but remember we invested in ¥8.8 trillion and that cumulative loss was ¥100 billion.
 Do you want to call it a failure or not bad.
-It's I think up to a year.
+It's I think up to you.
 By the way since December to March end into that three months New York Stock Exchange and the Tokyo Stock Exchange dropped significantly.

-Prominent investors, even them lost 30% of their holding, 20%, 30% declined since December through today, New York down exchanges and Tokyo exchange listed companies lost by 17%, 15% and Vision Fund invested at ¥8.8 trillion and ¥100 billion just less than 1% of negative.
+Prominent investors, even them lost like 30% of their holding, 20%, 30% decline since December through today, New York [DOW] [ph] exchanges and Tokyo exchange listed companies lost by 17%, 15% and Vision Fund invested ¥8.8 trillion and ¥100 billion just less than 1% of negative.

 And whether you call it failure or not, I think it's up to your view.
 As far as I'm concerned, I would say not bad against such a very poor market climate.